davidlj95/ngx/projects/ngx-meta/docs/content/guides/manage-your-custom-metadata.md

     // JSON Path to resolve the value from the values JSON
     // Will also be used as id
     jP: ['custom', 'title'],

+    // 👇 If we want that global `title` key in the metadata values
+    //    JSON is used as custom title if non specific is provided
+    //    You can skip this one if N/A
+    g: 'title' satisfies keyof GlobalMetadata,
   },
 )
 ```